Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

-These are bacteria that lead to oral health issues you probably already know about — gum disease, tooth decay, tooth loss, etc. But weak teeth, inflammation, and bleeding gums can create opportunities for other harmful bacteria to enter your bloodstream.
-This can lead to health issues elsewhere in your body.
+These bacteria lead to oral health issues you probably already know about — gum disease, tooth decay, tooth loss, etc. But weak teeth, inflammation, and bleeding gums can create opportunities for other harmful bacteria to enter your bloodstream.
+This can result in health issues elsewhere in your body.

 Your oral health can be linked to multiple other health issues, including:

-We’ve taken a look at how your oral health can affect your overall health.
+We’ve looked at how your oral health can affect your overall health.
 But did you know that the opposite is also true?
 Certain health conditions can make it more difficult for patients to maintain a healthy smile:

 The link between your oral health and your overall health is clear.
 So how do you protect both?
 Luckily, there are three simple steps you can take to promote a healthy smile:

-Our West Michigan preventative dentists can help you maintain a healthy smile and promote good oral health and overall health.
-With four practices in West Michigan, we have the capability of handling all of your family’s dental needs.
-To schedule an appointment, call MI Smiles Dental at (616) 974-4990.
+Our preventive dentists in Grand Rapids, Grand Haven, and Comstock Park, MI, can help you maintain a healthy smile as well as promote good oral and overall health.
+With four practices in West Michigan, we have room to treat the entire family.
+To schedule an appointment, call one of our MI Smiles Dental locations today.

 Are you someone who tends to put off seeing a dentist even when it feels...